ArchipelagoMW/Archipelago/worlds/overcooked2/docs/setup_en.md

 Since the goal of randomizer isn't necessarily to achieve new personal high scores, players may find themselves waiting for a level timer to expire once they've met their objective.
 A new feature called *Auto-Complete* has been added to automatically complete levels once a target star count has been achieved.

 To enable *Auto-Complete*, press the **Show** button near the top of your screen to expand the modding controls.
 Then, repeatedly press the **Auto-Complete** button until it shows the desired setting.

+## Overworld Sequence Breaking

+In the world's settings, there is an option called "Overworld Tricks" which allows the generator to make games which require doing tricks with the food truck to complete.
+This includes:

+- Dashing across gaps

+- "Wiggling" up ledges

+- Going out of bounds [See Video](https://youtu.be/VdOGhi6XPu4)